xuankimtran/docs-1/pages/katalon-studio/docs/billing-info.md

 ---
-title: “Manage your Katalon billing settings”
+title: "Manage your billing settings"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/billing-info.html
 ---

 You can update billing settings including payment method, billing information and billing email recipients at any time.

 > Only the Organization Owner/Billing Managers can update billing settings for an Organization.